DatL4g/DXVKoTool/README.md

 ## ⚠ WARNING!!!

-This tool is in a very early state.
+This tool is in beta state right now.

-Additionally it's my first time working with compose 😬.

 **Current functionality:**